saucelabs-training/automation-best-practices/my-react-app/FULL-COVERAGE.md

 # Full Coverage Testing

 > We are back to `https://github.com/saucelabs-training/automation-best-practices` and will work here for  the rest of the workshop!

+> Everything will only be taught from `my-react-app` directory

 ## 🧠You will learn